 Families can take the regular Sydney Opera House tour, or watch a show at the opera house for an exciting experience.

-While cancellation and refund policies depend on the ticket vendor, we offer full refunds on cancellations done up to 24 hours before the scheduled time.
+Cancellation and refund policies depend on the type of ticket you purchase, most tickets offer full refunds on cancellations done up to 24 hours before the scheduled time.
+Please check your ticket information before purchasing.

 You can purchase your Sydney Opera House tickets three months in advance for the tour.